betterscientificsoftware/bssw.io/Articles/Blog/MachineLearningDisabilities3.md

 In addition to introducing EM's next gen vehicle, the Voltra, the whole point of the event was to once and for all put to bed arguments regarding the safety and reliability of self-driving vehicles.
 EM has promised this since 2017.
-In particular, a new *cooperative* mode in the AutoPilot/FSD 3.0 which enables nearby vehicles to communicate and coordinate their movements (known affectionately as "Borg" mode) was to demonstrate improved efficiencies and safety.
+In particular, a new *cooperative* mode in the AutoPilot/FSD 3.0 which enables nearby vehicles to communicate and coordinate their movements (known affectionately as [*Borg*](https://en.wikipedia.org/wiki/Borg) mode) was to demonstrate improved efficiencies and safety.
 This new FSD feature works when a number of vehicles are in close proximity.
 They can communicate with each other, work together and improve efficiency and safety.
 In Borg mode, a group of vehicles can even successfully navigate intersections crossing paths at high speed without incident.